 The drain and waste system of your motorhome includes waste holding tanks made from molded plastic.
-The MAIN HOLDING TANK enables you to use the toilet for several days away from disposal facilities.
-The wastewater from the sink, shower, and bath and lavatory drain into the AUXILIARY HOLDING TANK.
-Each tank has its own dump valve; however, both tanks drain through a common outlet.
+The MAIN (BLACK) HOLDING TANK enables you to use the toilet for several days away from disposal facilities.
+The wastewater from the sink, shower, and bath and lavatory drain into the AUXILIARY (GRAY) HOLDING TANK.
+Each tank has its own dump valve LOCATED IN THE DRIVER SIDE COMPARTMENT IN FRONT OF THE REAR WHEELS; however, both tanks drain through a common outlet.
 Therefore, you need to make only one connection when hooking up in a trailer park with sewer facilities.
+Remove the cover in the bottom of the compartment and run your sewer hose connector up through the access hole and connect the hose to the drain connector.